mmunzing/todo/README.md

-﻿This is Michael Munzings extremely simple todo.
+﻿This is Michael Munzing's extremely basic todo.